Universal Credit: Roll-out

 I hope I can be forgiven for saying—because I am going to say it anyway—that the House of Commons is a Disability Confident employer.
 It is absolutely right that we should be, but in case there are Members here who were not aware of that fact, they are now.

 Thank you, Mr Speaker.
 My Harlow constituent, Lacey-Rose Saamanthy—a deaf lady—had a catering assistant job offer retracted by the Mid Essex Hospital Services NHS Trust on the basis that it could not mitigate against the so-called risks of her employment.
-This is despicable, so what steps are the Department taking to ensure that all employers, including the NHS, are signed up to the Disability Confident scheme and are aware of the funding available through the Access to Work scheme, as advocated by the National Deaf Children’s Society and others?
+This is despicable, so what steps is the Department taking to ensure that all employers, including the NHS, are signed up to the Disability Confident scheme and are aware of the funding available through the Access to Work scheme, as advocated by the National Deaf Children’s Society and others?